 - 1 large shallot (mince)

-- 1 lb of potatoes (peel and cut bite-size pieces)
+- 1 lb potatoes (peel and cut into bite-size pieces)

-- 1 large white onion (slice into wedges)
+- 1 small white onion (slice into wedges)

 - 1 teaspoon salt